dmarakom6/shellnotes/README.md

 # Warnings!

-*THIS SYSTEM IS MADE FOR BASH SHELL* (Change your shell if necessary.)

 *DON'T CHANGE THE SCRIPT* (Only in case you don't have the default editors who are gedit and nano.
 In that case, you can either change them, or install the default ones.)